Make yourself a hot cup of coffee while you devour these uplifting pieces of work that will tug many a heartstring.

 Becoming by Michelle Obama

-Undoubtedly one of the most compelling and intriguing women of our era, Michelle Obama takes us through her ordinary turned extraordinary life – right from her childhood on the South Side of Chicago where she was born to a working-class family to an executive balancing motherhood and work – navigating gender and race issues in pursuit to the top – to finally her days spent at the world’s most famous address.
-As the first African-American First Lady of the United States of America, Michelle is known to help create the most inclusive White House there ever has been.
-Whether it’s consciously carving herself into a well-known compassionate advocate for young girls all over the world, raising two modest daughters under constant media glare or being ever dependent and omnipresent for her husband during some of America’s most distressing times, Michelle has done it all with sheer honesty and kept herself as real as it can get during the whole process.
+Undoubtedly one of the most compelling and intriguing women of our era, Michelle Obama takes us through her ordinary turned extraordinary life – right from her childhood on the South Side of Chicago where she was born to a working-class family to an executive balancing motherhood and work while navigating gender and race issues on an everyday basis to finally her days spent at the world’s most famous address.
+As the first African-American First Lady of the United States of America, Michelle is known to help create the most inclusive White House the world has ever seen.
+Whether it’s consciously carving herself into a well-known compassionate advocate for young girls all over the world, raising two modest daughters under constant media glare or being ever-dependent and omnipresent for her husband during some of America’s most distressing times, Michelle has done it all with sheer honesty and kept herself as real as it can get during the whole process.

 For more book recommendations: Best-Selling Books 2018: Have You Read These 5 Unputdownable Stories?

 For more exciting stories: The Flipkart Book Store

 - Air Purifiers: What You Need To Know Before Buying Them - November 12, 2019